python/cpython/README.rst

 (This will fail if you *also* built at the top-level directory.
 You should do a ``make clean`` at the top-level first.)

-To get an optimized build of Python, ``configure --enable-optimizations`` before you run ``make``.
+To get an optimized build of Python, ``./configure --enable-optimizations`` before you run ``make``.
 This sets the default make targets up to enable Profile Guided Optimization (PGO) and may be used to auto-enable Link Time Optimization (LTO) on some platforms.
 For more details, see the sections